 - Prior to announcing any test results to the group at large, Evaluators must meet with each of the Candidates individually and share with them the results from their test.
 Candidates unable to pass the evaluation should be given objective constructive feedback, written documentation of their deficiencies and strong encouragement to continue with the program.
-If their Mentor is present, he/she should be included in the feedback conversation. - Recognition should be given to the Senior candidates for their hard work and dedication.
-Announcements of the results to the group at large should take place on the same day as the evaluation but only after each candidate has been met with individually with their results. - Candidates that have completed all the Senior components must be presented with their Senior patch when announced at the end of the event.
+If their Mentor is present, he/she should be included in the feedback conversation. - Rrecognition should be given to the Senior candidates for their hard work and dedication.
+Announcements of the results to the group at large should take place on the same day as the evaluation but only after each candidate has been met with individually with their results. - Candidates that have completed all the Senior components should-must be awarded presented with their Senior chest badgepatch when announced at the end of the eventat that time.
 They have worked hard for this moment and deserve the opportunity to display their new patch proudly.
+Candidates unable to pass the evaluation should be given constructive feedback and encouragement to continue with the program.